');

 About New Salem, ND

-New Salem is a small community in North Dakota with a population of 904 residents.
-The median household income is $69,750 per year, which is near the national average.
-The median age in New Salem is 38.4 years.
+New Salem is a small community located in North Dakota with a population of 904 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,750 per year, which is 7% below the national median of $75,149.
+The median age of 38.4 years is close to the US median age of 38.9 years.

 How New Salem Ranks in North Dakota